chr0m1ng/lana-uesc/README.md

 # Lana
 Lana is almost there!
-Still developing workers(bots) to do the hard work.
-She's fine but bothub's bots are under construction 🚧 , that means it's only working for tests, Lana will only give you information that can be found in Portal Sagres.
+She's fine and bothub's bot are working but still need some improvments on dialog ant other stuff, that means it's only working for tests, Lana will only give you information that can be found in Portal Sagres.

 Feature | Status
 ------------ | -------------